grafana/pyroscope/docs/sources/operators-guide/configure/configure-object-storage-backend.md

 ---
-title: "Configure Grafana Mimir object storage backend"
+title: "Configure Grafana Fire object storage backend"
 menuTitle: "Configure object storage"
-description: "Learn how to configure Grafana Mimir to use different object storage backend implementations."
+description: "Learn how to configure Grafana Fire to use different object storage backend implementations."
 weight: 65
 ---

-# Configure Grafana Mimir object storage backend
+# Configure Grafana Fire object storage backend

-Grafana Mimir can use different object storage services to persist blocks containing the metrics data, as well as recording rules and alertmanager state.
+Grafana Fire can use different object storage services to persist blocks containing the profiles data, as well as recording rules and alertmanager state.
 The supported backends are:

 - [Amazon S3](https://aws.amazon.com/s3/) (and compatible implementations like [MinIO](https://min.io/))